palewire/first-athena-query/docs/index.md

 # First Athena Query

-How to analyze millions of records in seconds with Amazon Web Services and SQL
+Analyze millions of records in seconds with Amazon Web Services and SQL

 ## What you will learn